Maple29234/Terminus.Py/README.md

 A somewhat small incremental game played in a python terminal.
 # __HOW TO PLAY__
 Run on your local machine by downloading the repo.
+Use 'tutorial' to see a tutorial
+Use 'help' to see the list of commands

 ## Running locally:
    1. Install python if you do not have it